-A lignment to Governm ent's Seven Strategic MTSF Priorities of economic transformation.
-NCT's procurement from local service providers and prioritisation of Black Economic Empowerment (BEE) suppliers for general services also contributes to economic transformation.
-This area of alignment is to be found in NCT's Strategic Goal 4 - 'To ensure effective and efficient Organisational Management' The lifeblood of transformation is information.
+Alignment to Government's Seven Strategic MTSF Priorities NCT's procurement from local service providers and prioritisation of Black Economic Empowerment (BEE) suppliers for general services also contributes to economic transformation.
+This area of alignment is to be found in NCT's Strategic Goal 4 - 'To ensure effective and efficient Organisational Management'. • The lifeblood of transformation is information .
 The NCT provides input into the Socio-Economic Impact Assessment Systems Committee in order to contribute to a better understanding of regulatory impact.
 The NCT has also commissioned research to contribute to this study.
-Reliable, secure & sustainable asset utilisation Job creation can only be facilitated through the provision of opportunities for learning / development as well as through the encouragement of talent mobility where employees are not only trained to do their required work but also to be able to work in the digitally enabled workplaces of the future.
+Reliable, secure & sustainable asset utilisation • Job creation can only be facilitated through the provision of opportunities for learning / development as well as through the encouragement of talent mobility where employees are not only trained to do their required work but also to be able to work in the digitally enabled workplaces of the future.
 The NCT's outcomes focus on this imperative.
-An intelligent, digitally transformed and enabled NCT Future economic transformation is highly dependent on pro-actively building the required digital / ICT enabled Enterprise Architectures.
-The NCT is focused on developing a future-focused intelligent digitally enabled Enterprise Architecture Reliable, secure & sustainable asset utilisation Priority 3: Education, Skills & Health Employment opportunities for women, people with disabilities and historically disadvantaged individuals are created through the NCT's intern programme and contingent resources pool.
-This enjoys a specific focus in Goal 4 - 'To ensure effective and efficient organisational management' and in the Outcome - 'Talented people available to execute on NCT strategy & mandate across NCT organisational structure' The NCT has a clear focus on the development of both permanent and contingent employee skills.
-This serves not only to ensure that the NCT has the skills that it requires to operate but also to 'feed' the external employment marketplace with high quality people with
+An intelligent, digitally transformed and enabled NCT • Future economic transformation is highly dependent on pro-actively building the required digital / ICT enabled Enterprise Architectures .
+The NCT is focused on developing a future-focused intelligent digitally enabled Enterprise Architecture.
+Reliable, secure & sustainable asset utilisation Priority 3: Education, Skills & Health Employment opportunities for women, people with disabilities and historically disadvantaged individuals are created through the NCT's intern programme and contingent resources pool.
+This enjoys a specific focus in Goal 4 - 'To ensure effective and efficient organisational management' and in the Outcome - 'Talented people available to execute on NCT strategy & mandate across NCT organisational structure'. - The NCT has a clear focus on the development of both permanent and contingent employee skills .
+This serves not only to ensure that the NCT has the skills that it requires to operate but also to 'feed' the external employment marketplace with high quality people with skills relevant to the new world of work.
+Employees are encouraged to develop skills that provide them with